 Level 2 Customer Service Practitioner Apprenticeship

 You will combine on-the-job learning with your employer where you are expected to complete at least half a day off-the-job learning to meet the 20% off-the-job training requirement.
 You will attend our training centre in Malton one day a month for face-to-face delivery.
 You will also undertake one online session a month with your trainer.

-You will also be visited in the workplace every 10 weeks to complete a tripartite review with you and your employer to check progress and set targets.
+You will also be visited in the workplace by a trainer to complete a tripartite review with you and your employer to check progress and set targets.

+Level 2 Customer Service Practitioner Apprenticeship